Police have officially approved a series of steps you can take to avoid criminal charges when breaking a window to save a dog or baby from a hot car.

 (c) Before or as soon as is reasonably practicable after entering the motor vehicle, notifies law enforcement or emergency services;

 (d) Uses no more force than is necessary to enter the motor vehicle and remove the child or animal; and

 (e) Remains with the child or animal in a safe location, in reasonable proximity to the motor vehicle, until law enforcement, emergency services or the owner or operator of the motor vehicle arrives.

 However, the law is also explicit in that it does not “limit the liability of a person for gross negligence or for reckless, wanton or intentional misconduct.”

 In summary, we recommend against taking legal advice from a Facebook post.
-Countries and states have different laws governing the actions one can take to save a life without fear of legal consequences — but in almost all cases in the U.S. and the U.K., it is best to contact law enforcement before taking action.
+Various countries and states have different laws governing the actions that one can take to save a life without fear of legal consequences, and in almost all cases in the U.S. and the U.K. it is best to contact law enforcement before taking action.